-Demonstrate knowledge of causes of medical errors and steps taken to correct common pitfalls
+Identify causes of medical errors and steps taken to correct common pitfalls

-Create cover letter and professional resume
+Create a cover letter and professional resume

-Demonstrate knowledge obtained throughout the program.
+Simulate acquired knowledge in preparation for board exams.
 THINK

 Course description

 Prerequisites: RET 2264 and RET 2264L both with a grade of "C" or better Corequisites: RET 2876L In this course, the professional relationship of the respiratory therapist is presented and a basic research format is emphasized with NBRC Self-Assessment Exams for both parts of the RRT board exam.
 The development of a professional resume and cover letter, and interviewing skills for Respiratory Care Practice are course requirements.